top of page

 The Characteristics of Religions

-About religion, spiritual school, soul growth, spiritual growth
+Religion, spiritual school, soul growth, spiritual growth

 Religion and spirituality

-To compensate for these sins and fears, religions offer the guidance of an almighty prophet who can "save" us, especially after death, if we believe in them.
+Religions offer guidance from an almighty prophet who can "save" us, especially after death, if we believe in them.
 Religions also emphasize that God loves us despite our sins and that they strive to lead us on the right path.
+However, it is important to remember that classical religions were established in historical contexts that are vastly different from today.
+Their main goal was to keep society stable and provide a shared understanding for followers to work together to build cities, dams, armies, and nations that form a civilization.

 The Specifics of Spiritual Schools